damianhakert/damianhakert.github.io/source/jobs/account-executive/index.html.md

     * ensure pipeline accuracy based on evidence and not hope
 * Contribute to documenting improvements in our [sales process](https://about.gitlab.com/handbook/sales-process/).
 * Provide account leadership and direction in the pre- and post-sales process
-* Be the voice of the customer by contributing product ideas to ur public [issue tracker](https://gitlab.com/gitlab-org/gitlab-ee/issues)
+* Be the voice of the customer by contributing product ideas to our public [issue tracker](https://gitlab.com/gitlab-org/gitlab-ee/issues)

 ## Requirements